danbrough/busstoppa/README.md

-### BusStoppa
+# BusStoppa

+## Description

-Source code for the BusStoppa android app:
+### Source code for the BusStoppa android app:

+BusStoppa is a simple android app for viewing live timetable information in the Wellington (NZ) region.

 see: https://play.google.com/store/apps/details?id=danbroid.busapp

+Code documentation is (here)[docs/busstoppa/]